1986-2023: Celebrating Scotland's Music for 37 years

 CD2 - 18 tracks: Corryvreckan Calling * East Lothian Sky * Far Down The Line * Nowhere Else To Go * The Beatles Played Kirkcaldy / Happy To Dance With You * Crooked Smile * Song of The Plough * The Heron * Ainster Harbour * Everybody Lies * The Heart * Loves The Rising Sun * The Field Behind Our House * White Horses * Norman’s Dram * The Daybreak Carol * Long Road * Take My Time.

-Nick Keir formed the group Finn McCuill while at Stirling University, then toured with poet Norman McCaig, worked with the 7:84 Theatre Company and in 1982 he joined The McCalmans.
-He remained with the group for the next 30 years and toured all over the world as one of the best known and most successful Scottish traditional acts.
+Nick Keir was born in Edinburgh.
+He formed the group Finn McCuill while at Stirling University, then toured with poet Norman McCaig and worked with the 7:84 Theatre Company.
+In 1982 he joined The McCalmans and remained with the group for the next 30 years, touring all over the world as one of the best known and most successful Scottish traditional acts.

 Many of his own songs entered the repertoire of The McCalmans but at the same time, Nick made many solo appearances, including his annual Edinburgh Festival Fringe gigs and still found time to record four solo albums.